Rishang/heygpt/README.md

 prompts.

-For providing a url of `csv` file containing your prompts.
+For providing a URL of `csv` file containing your prompts.

 ```bash
 # remote csv file